 Caitlin is a global advocate and founder of Women at the Table, a growing, global non-profit based in Geneva – and the first organization to focus on systems change by helping feminists gain influence in sectors that have key structural impact: technology, economy, democratic governance, and sustainability.

-Thomas Maillard, Open Geneva and Senior Researcher and Lecturer, University of Geneva.
+Dr. Thomas Maillard, Open Geneva and Senior Researcher @University of Geneva

 Thomas’ research focuses on collective intelligence, human dynamics, social wearables, and cybersecurity.
 He is the President of Open Geneva, a non-profit whose mission is to promote and stimulate open innovation in Greater Geneva by bringing innovators together, bringing their ideas to life, communicating about their projects and supporting their development.